Christianity didn't borrow from Pagan religion, Christianity is Pagan religion.

 The day by day history of Christian origins is gone.
 Lost.
 Lots of stuff can not be known.

 I don't know who the first Christians were.
 I know they were not the merry band of gospel legend.
 They could have been an Essene splinter sect.
 Or one of many other Jewish messianic cults.
 Or the Jewish family of Jesus.
 Or a Hellenistic mystery cult.
 Or the Jesus People of current academic imagination.
 Or, well, who knows.
-Anyone who tells you differet, even a very smart very nice person you respect, is guessing.
+Anyone who tells you different, even a very smart very nice person you respect, is guessing.
 The evidence is gone.
 The history is lost.

 I don't know whether Jesus was a real person or not.
 The mythicists' argument is convincing, until you think about the non-mythicist argument.
 And vice versa.
 Not enough raw evidence survives to say for sure.

 I don't think it matters.
 Our Christianity doesn't come from Jesus and a big bang, it comes from the accumulation of legends and theologies by people who believed in Jesus.
 The origin of those legends and theologies wasn't Jesus.
 The origin was the myths, legends, philosophies, prejudices, literature, superstitions, and primitive cosmology of ancient western culture.
-Christianity was a product of its time and place.
+Christianity is a product of its time and place.

 The way to explain and understand Christian origins isn't to slop around four layers deep in Q. The way to explain and understand Christianity is to understand its connections to the rest of ancient culture.